Cadbury’s gets the credit for spreading this crunchy sponge candy around the world in the early 1900’s.

 How to Make Sponge Candy

-What you end up producing is a candy that looks like it would be complex and could only be made by professionals.
+You end up producing a candy that looks like it would be complex; only be made by professionals.

-After making this you will see just how straightforward it actually is.
+After making this you will see just how straightforward it actually is, and you will become the professional.

-It takes just four simple ingredients: sugar, dark corn syrup, vinegar, and baking soda.
+It takes just four simple ingredients: vinegar, sugar, corn syrup and baking soda.

 Now for the fun exciting part!